 - The leaves at the stem can emit a scent similar to nectarines on hot and sunny days.

-- These endangered plants are rare on main islands and are extinct on Ni`ihau island.
+- These hawaii flowers are rare on main islands and are extinct on Ni`ihau island.

 - One of the common names of this flower is Oahu riverhemp.

-- Before slowly dying out, the flowers of these plants were traditionally used in lei wreaths.
+- Before slowly dying out, these oahu flowers were traditionally used in lei wreaths.

-- In the wild, a single plant can cover several square meters of land.
+- In the wild, this rare hawaiian flowers plant can cover several square meters of land.

 The next Hawaiian flower is a Hawaii’s endemic plant that can be found only on the island O’ahu, on rocky terrain.

-- These flowers grow from 1 up to 3 feet high.
+- These types of hawaiian flowers grow from 1 up to 3 feet high.
 They have typical blue-green stems with leaves covered in yellow spikes.